Many companies are stuck with old processes when it comes to accounting.

-One important thing to note is that accounting process automation is close to, but distinct from RPA or robotic process automation.
+One important thing to note is that accounting process automation is close to, but distinct from robotic process automation (RPA).
 While RPA merely provides a temporary fix for aging, legacy systems, accounting process automation is generally about using software to overhaul arcane financial and record-keeping operations.

 In other words, it’s about rethinking the entire accounting process and imagining it as a streamlined, automated system that works with as little human effort as possible.

 Of course, that spells big savings — in both time and money — for any business that is currently using employee time to manually add, update, check, and process financial documents.

 Let’s look at the specific benefits.